Maheshdindur/-Student-Course-Management-System/README.md

-# Student Course Management System (SQL Mini Project)
+# Student Course Management System

 This project demonstrates a simple SQL-based system to manage students, courses, and their enrollments.